 Because asthma and allergies are so common and frequently occur together, most parents may want to know about preventing or avoiding these conditions.

 “Allergen” is the word that doctors use to describe a substance in the environment to which our bodies may react with an allergic or asthmatic reaction.
-Common allergens include pollen, mold, dust mites, latex, certain foods, bee stings, certain plants, and medicines.
+Common allergens include pollen, mold, dust mites, latex, certain foods, insect bites and stings, certain plants, and medications.

 We are all exposed to at least some allergens all the time.
-But, many of us can encounter these troublemakers without experiencing any symptoms at all.
-For most people, their body simply does not react to allergens.
+But, most of us can encounter these troublemakers without experiencing any symptoms at all.
+For these people, their body simply does not react to allergens.
 However, for millions of people, an excessive immune response to allergens triggers a cascade of unpleasant symptoms.
 These symptoms are sometimes mild, but they can be severe, or rarely, even fatal.
-Allergic symptoms most commonly include: itching of the eyes, throat, or skin; sneezing; nasal congestion; coughing; wheezing; or rash.
+Allergic symptoms most commonly include itching of the eyes, throat, or skin, sneezing, nasal congestion, coughing, wheezing, or rash.

 Typically, allergic substances enter the body in one or more of the following ways:

-Asthma is a condition in which the lungs react to some kind of irritation by producing mucous and inflammation along your breathing pathway.
+Asthma is a condition in which the lungs react to some kind of irritation with mucous production and inflammation along your breathing pathway.
 This reaction may occur moments after exposure to an irritant or after several hours have passed.
-Allergy is a common cause of asthmatic reactions, but similar symptoms can be produced by non-allergen sources (eg, irritant chemicals, viral infections, or other lung irritants).
+Allergy is a common cause of asthmatic reactions, but similar symptoms can be produced by non-allergen sources, such as irritant chemicals, viral infections, or other lung irritants.
 Asthma is usually controllable with treatment.
 In between “attacks,” or after treatment, the lungs return almost completely to normal.
 An asthma episode usually includes difficulty breathing, wheeze, cough, or other respiratory symptoms.

 Exposure to tobacco smoke may trigger asthma in children as smoke is an irritant.
 Other triggers include exercise, cold air, viral infections, and allergens.
 The allergens that most commonly cause an asthma episode are dust mites, mold, pollen, and animal dander.
 Food allergies can also trigger an asthma episode in some people.
 Foods like shellfish and peanuts can be asthma triggers.